Politics creates economic illusion in Houdini’s hometown

 Trump won the presidency by wringing tens of thousands of votes out of small towns and medium-size cities across Wisconsin, Michigan and Pennsylvania.

-He did it in places like Appleton.
-The city of stone and brick hugs the Fox River, its currents powering the smoke-stacked paper mills that built fortunes.
+He did it in places like Appleton's Outagamie County.
+A city of stone and brick, Appleton hugs the Fox River, its currents powering the smoke-stacked paper mills that built fortunes.
 Steamboats and trains brought the trappings of Victorian-era comfort.
 The nation’s second co-educational college, Lawrence University, occupies 84 acres at the edge of downtown.
 The end of World War II brought a suburban buildout, and teenagers increasingly left dairy farms for union jobs at mills and foundries.

 But as the need for paper waned two decades ago, the city began a slow evolution.
 Now condos, cafes, offices and a jogging trail line the riverbank.